Polish court blocks extradition of Ukrainian suspected in Nord Stream pipeline blasts and frees him

 German prosecutors also seeking an extradition from Italy

-At the time of his arrest, Volodymyr Z. was a resident of Poland, where he lived with his wife and children, Polish prosecutors say.
+At the time of his arrest, Zuravlov was a resident of Poland, where he lived with his wife and children, Polish prosecutors say.
 His wife has told Polish media her husband is innocent and that they were together in Poland at the time the pipelines were blown up.

 He is one of two Ukrainians whose extradition German judicial authorities have been trying to secure in the case.